iyagicom/SendIyagi/README.md

 ---

 ## 📜 License
 Copyright (c) 2026 IYAGI INC. All rights reserved.

-This software is provided as **executable files only**.
+This software is provided as executable files only.
 Source code is not publicly available.

+Linux version:
-You may use this software for personal and non-commercial purposes.
+You may use, install, package, and redistribute this software freely for any purpose, including personal, commercial, educational, governmental, and organizational use.

-Redistribution, modification, or reverse engineering is prohibited without explicit written permission from the author.
+Windows version:
+Distributed through the Microsoft Store.
+Usage and licensing are managed through the MS Store.